 PhD (epidemiology), MPH, BBMSc, Cert III in Laboratory Techniques

-Kalinda is an early career Scientia Lecturer at the Centre for Big Data Research at UNSW and holds honorary positions at Menzies School of Health Research and the University of Melbourne.
+Kalinda is an early career Scientia Lecturer at the Centre for Big Data Research at UNSW, holds honorary positions at Menzies School of Health Research and the University of Melbourne, and is also Aboriginal and Torres Strait Islander Research and Education Lead at the Victorian Comprehensive Cancer Centre.
 Kalinda is an epidemiologist who has worked in the research sector in a number of roles for over 20 years.
 Her interest is in empirically addressing complex health disparities in populations through existing data.
 Her research currently addresses issues of quality and the utilisation of data pertaining to Aboriginal and Torres Strait Islander people.
 Her areas of focus include the measurement of health disparities, with a particular focus on cancer and Indigenous Data Governance.

 2020 - Health Promotion Association of Australia, 'Thinker in Residence'.

 2019 - Lowitja Institute for Aboriginal and Torres Strait Islander Health, 'Emerging Researcher Award'.